MooHoll/mooholl.github.io/_pages/people.md

 In addition to the core lab, we associate with a few larger groupings within the department and University; the Neurogenetics Group, the Applied Population Genomics Group and the Centre for Environmental Health and Sustainability.
 These groups provide a rich intellectual and social environment, with weekly seminars from group members and an annual retreat somewhere scenic.

 <h2>Current Members:</h2>
-<b>Cara Dixon</b> (Summer student 2025, UoL SURE): Studying the phenotypic and epigenetic responses in the pollinator <i>Bombus terrestris</i> under Martian conditions: implications for Mars habitability.
+<b>Cara Dixon</b> (Summer student 2025, UoL SURE): Phenotypic and epigenetic responses in the pollinator <i>Bombus terrestris</i> under Martian conditions: implications for Mars habitability.

 <b>Dyuti Banerjee</b> (MSc 2025, Molecular Genetics): Pollutant-induced epigenetic changes in the <i>MLH1</i> gene in <i>Nasonia vitripennis</i>.